 We have presented to communities interested in learning what xDai is all about, and where we are headed with public POSDAO.
 Below are the basics.

-What we are talking about here is platforms for simple payments - like purchasing food from a food stand, sending a (digital) cash payment to a friend, or providing payment for services.
-The future of cryptocurrency for everyday people performing everyday tasks.
+Simple-payment platforms for activities like purchasing food from a food stand, sending a (digital) cash payment to a friend, or providing payment for services are still lagging behind.
+This is the future of cryptocurrency for everyday people performing everyday tasks.

-While big DeFi continues to grow, we need an infrastructure for simple payments.
-This is where the xDai Chain comes in.
+Big DeFi continues to grow, and we need an infrastructure for simple payments. xDai chain is well positioned to lead this effort.

 We set out to build a reliable chain for stable payments, based on our past experience with Ethereum sidechains and interoperability bridges.
 The result is the xDai chain.